 The rising demand for coworking spaces is an indicator of the sweeping changes we can expect in the work environment of the future.
 When the average person thinks about coworking, what often comes to mind are office spaces where individuals and organizations share the exact same space and facilities as other tenants.

-While this is certainly an essential ingredient of coworking, coworking space owners and managers must be wary of an excessive fixation with the physical space itself as opposed to why it exists as this could distort their perspective of prospective coworking customers.
+While this is certainly an essential ingredient of coworking, coworking space owners must be wary of an excessive fixation with the physical space itself as opposed to why it exists as this could distort their perspective of prospective coworking customers.

-Coworking, is first of all, a mindset.
+Coworking, is, first of all, a mindset.
 The spaces are simply a means of enabling this work culture.